 The deepening of open pit mines with increasingly inclined mineral bodies, the presence of rock masses with geotechnical characteristics that change with each meter drilled, demand the development of new technologies capable of allowing a better use of mineral deposits.
 Without going into detail, a greater demand for blast holes is therefore required, as well as an improvement in quality during their execution.
 According to Lopes (2012), approximately 85% of the total volume dismantled (considering ore and waste) depends on the use of explosives.
 Each hole drilled is a different story!
 In this way, open pit mines have been, over the years, seeking greater recovery of the mineable reserve, thus maximizing the use of their existing assets.

-Remote and autonomous drilling operations are no longer futuristic thoughts, they are the reality in several mines around the world, in the search for better operating conditions, safety and more sustainable production processes.
+Remote and autonomous drilling operations are no longer futuristic thoughts, they are the reality in several mines around the world, in the search for better operating conditions, safety, and more sustainable production processes.

 In this context, a comparison between drilling holes operated in manual mode and automated drilling becomes almost inevitable.
-Under this bias that the present article is justified, with the objective of presenting the possible gains arising from the use of new technologies inserted in the rock drilling process.
+Under this bias, that the present article is justified, with the objective of presenting the possible gains arising from the use of new technologies inserted in the rock drilling process.
 This is a relatively new topic, under increasing discussion, with more recent references, and which deserves further study.

 A more structured analysis based on the relationship between technology and sustainable development may contribute to the understanding and explanation of this event.